-The Arizona Corporation Commission (ACC) has approved a Renewable Energy Standard Tariff (REST) to fund Tucson Electric Power's investments in renewable energy in 2013.
+The Renewable Energy Standard Tariff (REST) funds Tucson Electric Power's investments in renewable energy.

 The following questions and answers provide more information about the REST.

-The ACC has approved a REST surcharge of eight-tenths of a cent per kilowatt-hour (kWh) for 2013.
+The Arizona Corporation Commission has approved a REST surcharge of eight-tenths of a cent per kilowatt-hour (kWh) for 2014.
 The commission also approved caps that limit the amount customers pay each month for this usage-based fee.

-For residential customers, the monthly cap rose to $3.80 in 2013 from $3.15 in 2012.
+For residential customers, the monthly cap rose is $3.83.
 A residential customer with typical usage is expected to pay that maximum amount each month.

 REST surcharge calculations are based on usage.
 Customers who installed renewable power systems before 2012 pay REST surcharges based on their billed electric usage.
 Customers who installed renewable power systems in 2012 and thereafter pay REST surcharges based on their total electric usage, including the power generated by their installed systems.

-Incentives for residential solar water heating systems are available at $0.40 per kWh of estimated annual output, up to $1,750 per system.
-These incentives will be funded out of the $745,000 residential incentive budget, so their availability may be limited if there is strong interest in residential PV systems.
+Limited incentives for residential solar water heating systems are available at $0.40 per kWh of estimated annual output, up to $1,750 per system.
+These incentives will be funded out of a $60,000 annual budget, so their availability may be limited if there is strong interest in solar water heating systems.

 Yes.
 The Bright Tucson Community Solar Program offers TEP customers an easy and affordable way to satisfy some or all of their electric needs with locally generated solar power.
 Customers can purchase 150 kWh “blocks” of solar power, replacing an equivalent amount of conventionally generated power at a rate that adds about $3 apiece to their monthly bill.
 For more information, click here.